JoshOrndorff/LearnRholangByExample/1-SendingAndStandardOut/README.md

 ## Doing two things at once
 ![Rather than following an ordered list, all ingredients are added concurrently.
 Looks delicions](cooking.png)

 In rholang we don't tell the computer to do one thing, then another, then a third.
-Rather we tell it all the things to do, and it does them "concurrently," or all at once.
+Rather, we tell it all the tasks to do, and it does them "concurrently," or all at once.

 [parallel.rho](parallel.rho)

 The `|` is pronounced "parallel", or "par" for short.

-### Exercise
+### Exercises
-Send the message "1 large pepperoni please" on a channel called "pizza shop".
+ - Send the message "1 large pepperoni please" on a channel called "pizza shop".

-### Exercise
-Send "Hi Mom" on the channel "Mom's Phone".
+ - Send "Hi Mom" on the channel "Mom's Phone".

-### Exercise
-Print two messages, "Rick" and "Morty", on the screen in one program.
+ - Print two messages, "Rick" and "Morty", on the screen in one program.